1blckhrt/dotfiles/README.md

 ## Script options

-- `./install.sh` installs all requirements for the CEG 2410 dotfiles assignment, must run as sudo.
-All subscripts are in "/sub-install-scripts"

-- `./i3_install.sh` installs the i3 window manager, various packages, and sets up a fully customized environment to work in.
-Must run as sudo.
-All subscripts are in `/sub-i3-install-scripts`
+- `./install.sh` installs all packages and runs all subscripts.
+You **must** run as sudo otherwise the script will exit and/or fail.

 ## **Notice**

 - Look through each script to make sure that it will work on your system.
 I cannot guarantee this will work on every system.
-- `./i3_install.sh` is still a work in progress.
-Make sure you back up your existing config files before running it

 ## Sources/references